Reduce or eliminate decision drag at the Sovereign Seam: the exact cross-boundary friction point where you cannot compel partners to align.

 Common misunderstanding: “These artifacts look like project management tools.”

-Target audience: Practitioners who must coordinate across boundaries they cannot control through:
+Target audience: Practitioners who must coordinate across boundaries they cannot control through the following structures:

-• Sovereign boundaries (NATO, multinational operations, international data exchange)
+- Sovereign seams/boundaries (defence coalitions, intergovernmental scientific agencies, multinational operations, international data exchange)

 If your problem is internal to your organization, where you have hierarchical authority, traditional project management tools will serve you better.